 Air Handler Water Coil Freeze Stat - Conclusion

 One of the biggest problems with freeze stats is nuisance trips.
 Often, in some cases, this causes the maintenance department to decrease the trip temperature.
-They change the temperature trip setting of the freeze stat to try to prevent the nuisance trips.
+They change the temperature trip setting of the freeze stat to try to prevent nuisance trips.
 It is important that the freeze stat trips before the coil freezes.
 This should be avoided.
 Other methods should be used rather than lowering the temperature on the freeze to prevent nuisance trips.
-An adjustment to the economizer system or other methods should be used to other than lowering the trip temperature.
+An adjustment to the economizer system or other methods should be used other than lowering the trip temperature.

 Air Handler Water Coil Freeze Stat